Punicalagins (Pomegranate Polyphenols)

 Pomegranate polyphenols consistently lower systolic blood pressure by about 5 mmHg and diastolic by about 2 mmHg.
 Effect is reproducible regardless of trial length or specific dose used.
 Magnitude is similar to other polyphenol interventions (chlorogenic acid, hibiscus) — modest but meaningful when stacked with lifestyle changes for borderline hypertension.
 Not a substitute for antihypertensive medication when blood pressure is significantly elevated.

-Prostate cancer / PSA — popular claim, NOT validated
+Prostate cancer / PSA — popular claim, not validated

 Carotid artery health — small early signal, not robustly replicated

-An early small trial (about 19 participants) reported substantial reductions in carotid artery wall thickness and ACE activity over a year of pomegranate juice consumption.
+An early small trial reported substantial reductions in carotid artery wall thickness and ACE activity over a year of pomegranate juice consumption.
 The findings were striking but came from a very small uncontrolled trial, and the dramatic effects haven't been reproduced in larger replications.
 Pomegranate polyphenols remain a reasonable cardiovascular adjunct, but the 'reverses atherosclerosis' framing in marketing overstates the actual evidence.

 Erectile function — modest signal